longnca/quick-tutorials/api/API_tutorial.md

 ## Status codes

-When making API calls, it's crucial to handle errors and understand what different HTTP **status codes** mean.
+As mentioned in previous post, the status code (e.g. `200 OK`) helps to indicate whether your request was successful or not.
+It is important for us to understand what different HTTP **status codes** mean.

 Use the `.status_code` parameter to check the status code of server's response.
 Google "HTTP status codes" for more detail.